Complete Guide to U.S. Passport Validity: 6-Month and 3-Month Rules Explained [March 2025 Update]

 Countries around the world have strict passport validity rules, often called the 6-month rule or the 3-month rule.
-These rules are the standards immigration officials and airlines use to decide if your passport is valid and you can enter another country.
-Here we will guide you through everything you need to know about passport validity rules as an international traveler.
+These rules are the standards that immigration officials and airlines use to determine whether your passport is valid for entry into another country.

 Do I Need to Renew My Passport Before Traveling?